CoBrALab/antsRegistration-MAGeT/README.md

 -   ``run`` - calculate and submit all standard stages

+### Morphology (morpho) stages

+Morphology stages require a model and model transforms to be supplied for deformation fields to be resampled into a common space.

+- ``grid-resample`` - resample all nonlinear grids into a common model space and combine them

+- ``grid-average`` - average all deformation fields to create a consensus average, generate and blur jacobians

 Stages manually specified on the command line do not check if their antecedent stages have completed successfully, this can result in undefined behavior.
 If you specify stages manually, please ensure that antecedent stages are